Leti language: Phonological processes

 Metathesis and apocope, together binding processes, are pervasive in Leti as a feature of combinations of morphemes.
 The preferred "flow of speech" in Leti seems to involve chains of CCV units.

 The free form of any Leti morpheme always features a final vowel, so those whose bound forms end in consonants feature two allomorphs which are related by CV metathesis.
 Thus 'skin, fly (n.), fish, bird' have bound forms //ulit, llaran, iina, maanu// (the latter two with long vowels) but free forms //ulti, llarna, ian, maun//.

 When a morpheme whose bound form ends in a vowel is prefixed to another component, that final vowel may apocopate or metathesise into the following component.
 CV metathesis happens when the metathesising vowel is high and is followed by at most one consonant and a non-high vowel.
 The metathesised vowel is realised as a glide, /[j w]/ written as ï ü.
 Thus sivi + ternu 'chicken + egg' becomes sivtïernu 'chicken egg', au + laa 1st sing. pronoun + 'go' becomes alüaa 'I go'.
 In other contexts apocope happens, unless this would leave an illicit three-consonant cluster.
 So sivi + ruri 'chicken + bone' becomes sivruri 'chicken bone', kusa + nama 'cat + tongue' becomes kusnama 'cat's tongue'.

 A similar metathesis is found with the nominaliser, historically an infix -in-, but now taking the form -nï- among many other allomorphs (detailed more below): thus sora 'sew' derives snïora 'needle'.

 Grammar

 Morphology

 Human nouns pluralise with the third person plural pronominal clitic -ra, which must follow another suffixed element: püata 'woman', püat=e 'the woman', püat=e=ra 'the women'.
 Nonhuman nouns pluralise by repetition: kuda 'horse', kuda kuda 'horses'.

+Leti has both spatial as temporal deixis.
+Spatial deixis has three degrees and is marked by clitics as in these examples: